juliangut/janitor/README.md

 ### Symfony's HttpFoundation

-If using Symfony's HttpFoundation you can still add Janitor to your toolbelt by using Symfony's [PSR HTTP message bridge](https://github.com/symfony/psr-http-message-bridge)
+If using Symfony's HttpFoundation you can still add Janitor to your tool belt by using Symfony's [PSR HTTP message bridge](https://github.com/symfony/psr-http-message-bridge)

 An example using Silex